 Accreditor SACS Must Explain Its Tolerance of Abuses At Keiser Universities

 In a separate post today, I discuss how the Department of Education is at a crossroads in its oversight of accrediting agencies, the private bodies that serve as reviewers of college quality and integrity and gatekeepers for eligibility for federal student grants and loans.
-Below, in response to a request for public comment related to the upcoming review of a group of accreditors, I urge the Department to take its oversight responsibilities seriously by looking closely at one accreditor’s failures to guard against blatant abuses at three non-profit schools that are run or dominated by a politically powerful for-profit college owner, Arthur Keiser.
+Below, in response to a request for public comment related to the upcoming review of a group of accreditors, I urge the Department to take its oversight responsibilities seriously by looking closely at the failure of one accreditor, Southern Association of Colleges and Schools (SACS), to guard against blatant abuses at three non-profit schools that are run or dominated by a politically powerful for-profit college owner, Arthur Keiser.

 (See also a 2017 letter from Senators Dick Durbin (D-IL), Elizabeth Warren (D-MA), and Sherrod Brown (D-OH), to the Department of Education and NACIQI asking the Department to conduct a rigorous review of SACS’s oversight of Arthur Keiser’s schools, and urging the Department’s inspector general to conduct a review to “ensure that there had been no inappropriate influence” in SACS’s renewal process.)